Lacy Dagen

-Lacy Michele Dagen (born May 17, 1997 in Concord, California) is an American collegiate artistic gymnast.
-She competed for the Florida Gators gymnastics team from 2015 to 2017.
-She currently competes for the Oregon State Beavers gymnastics team.
+Lacy Michele Dagen (born May 17, 1997 in Concord, California) is an American collegiate gymnastics coach and former artistic gymnast.
+She competed for the Florida Gators and for the Oregon State Beavers.

 Early life

 On May 17, 1997, Dagen was born as Lacy Michele Dagen in Concord, California.
 Dagen's father is Shawn Dagen, the president of FreshSource North and her mother is Paige Dagen, an English teacher at Foothill High School.
 She has one younger sister, Madison (b.
-December 27, 1999), who is also a gymnast; committed to the Oregon State Beavers.
+December 27, 1999), who is also a gymnast.

 In 2001, Dagen began gymnastics classes at Cal West Gymnastics, after continuously doing cartwheels.
 The club changed owners and became Bay Aerials Gymnastics, where Dagen trained and competed until 2006 when she moved to Pacific West Gymnastics.
 In 2008, she became the Level 8 Regional champion.
 A year later, in 2009, Dagen placed tenth in the all-around at the 2009 Westerns.
 Lacy remained a level nine gymnast for the 2010 season; winning the Western Championship.